Faesalkhan/Notes-making/README.md

 # [🔗](https://notes-making-two.vercel.app/) Notes - notes making application

 The Notes Making App is a user-friendly application designed to help users organize and manage their notes efficiently.
-With its intuitive interface and essential features, users can easily add, delete, and edit the note to stay organized and productive.
+With its intuitive interface and essential features, users can easily add, delete, and edit notes to stay organized and productive.
+The application is fully responsive, providing a seamless experience across mobile devices, tablets, and all screen sizes.

 ![Alt Text](src/images/Noteapp.png)